Sherman Firefly: Argentina

 In 1947, the Argentine Army purchased surplus armament that was stored in Belgium, including some 200 Sherman Fireflies of all sub-types; they were in use from 1948.
 Starting in 1959, 150 Fireflies Mk.V had their original Chrysler A57 engine substituted for a Ford GAA V8, to improve reliability; these remained in service until the mid-1970s.
-Due to increase in regional conflicts, the Fireflies were up-graded to the "Sherman Repotenciado" standard, which included a new gun (derived from the French CN-105-57) and a new engine (the French diesel Poyaud 520/V8-S2); the first units were incorporated in January 1978.
+Due to an increase in regional conflicts, the Fireflies were up-graded to the "Sherman Repotenciado" standard, which included a new gun (derived from the French CN-105-57) and a new engine (the French diesel Poyaud 520/V8-S2); the first units were incorporated in January 1978.

 Paraguay

 In 1971, the Argentine Army transferred to the Paraguayan Army three upgraded Fireflies; these were exchanged in 1988 for three "Sherman Repotenciados" recently decommissioned.

 Lebanon

 In 1949, the Lebanese Army purchased 16 Firefly Mk Vc tanks from Italy as scrap.
 These tanks first saw action during the 1958 Lebanon crisis, being subsequently retired from frontline service and replaced by 18 M41A3 Walker Bulldog light tanks provided by the United States.
 The Lebanese Shermans remained in reserve storage until 1976, when two of them were seized by the Al-Mourabitoun militia and the remaining 14 taken by the Lebanese Arab Army (LAA), which were employed by these two factions in the Lebanese Civil War.
 All the vehicles were returned to Lebanese Army ownership in 1977-78 when they were finally decommissioned.